 Cookies seem like the appropriate treat to usher in a season of sunshine, flowers, and picnics.
-Especially if the cookies are as light and airy as spring makes us feel.
+Especially if the cookies are as light and airy as summer makes us feel.

 Today’s Soft Lemon Poppy Seed Cookies are my new favorite cookie….

 I know, I know.
 I’ve said that before.

 However, these pillowy little drops of sunshine are so tender and vibrant, you can’t help but love them!

 Our Soft Lemon Poppy Seed Cookies are packed with lemon zest and poppy seeds for tangy flavor that instantly makes you feel light-hearted.